March 1, 2017

 The CSISAC is the voice of civil society at the OECD CDEP.
 The CSISAC facilitates the exchange of information between the OECD and civil society participants, leading to better-informed and more widely accepted policy frameworks.
 The formal recognition of this Advisory Committee by the OECD in 2008 was the result of an effort initiated in the 1990s to promote participation parity in global policy-making.

-Today, the CSISAC is the main venue to channel the participation of civil society in the OECD work on the digital economy, joining the efforts of more than 200 organizations, activists and scholars worldwide.
-You can learn more about the CSISAC on our website4, or by writing directly to the CSISAC liaison at <firstname.lastname@example.org>
+Today, the CSISAC is the main venue to channel the participation of civil society in the OECD work on the digital economy, joining the efforts of more than 200 organisations, activists and scholars worldwide.
+You can learn more about the CSISAC visiting our website7, or by writing directly to the CSISAC liaison at <email@example.com>

 Women in the developing world are 50% less likely to be online than men.
 See: http://webfoundation.org/about/research/digital-gender-gap-audit/ Figures based on 2016 research.